sposso/working_with_ZuCo_EEG_dataset/README.md

 - Sentences from the Stanford Sentiment Treebank: 123 neutral, 137 negative, and 140 positive sentences.
 Total sentences: 400
 - Sentences from the Wikipedia relation extraction dataset for the Normal Reading (NR) task: 300
 - Sentences from the Wikipedia relation extraction dataset for the task-specific relation task: 407

-4. Procedure: The sentences were presented to the subjects in a naturalistic reading scenario, where the complete sentence was presented on the screen and the subjects read each sentence at their own speed.
+4. Procedure: The sentences were presented to the subjects in a naturalistic reading scenario, where the complete sentence was given on the screen and the subjects read each sentence at their own speed.

 ZuCo v.2 is an extended dataset of ZuCo v.1 with more sentences and more subjects.
 Main features: